tompradana/option-tree-google-fonts/README.md

 <h1>OTGoogleFont Google Fonts for OptionTree</h1>
-<p>OTGoogleFont is an Option-Tree addon to add Google Fonts to your OptionTree typography options.</p>
+<p>OTGoogleFont is an Option-Tree addon to add Google Fonts to your OptionTree typography options.
+Option-Tree is a WordPress Plugin created by <a href="http://valendesigns.com/">Derek Herman (valendesign)</a></p>

 <h2>Features</h2>
 <ul>